Isotypical components of the homology of ICIS and images of deformations of map germs: Actions on simplicial complexes

 Now, we study the interesting situation that arises when $M$ has \textsl{vanishing homology}.
-From now on, every action of a group $G$ on $M$ is assumed to be simplicially good.
-In these conditions, we are able to compute the \textsl{$\tau$-vanishing homology}, i.e., the $\tau$-isotype of the fiber of $M$.
-This happens when, for example, $M$ is a complete intersection with isolated singularity $X$ (usually called \textsc{icis}) given by the $G$-invariant equations $h_1,\dots,h_r$.
-Let us be precise:
+This happens, for example, when we consider a sufficiently good action on an \textsc{icis} $X$ that is inherited by its Milnor fiber $F_X$.
+In that case, we are able to compute the \textsl{$\tau$-vanishing homology}, i.e., the $\tau$-Betti number in middle dimension.

+A first approach to this situation can be made by assuming that all the $X^\sigma$ are \textsc{icis} with Milnor fiber $F_X^\sigma$, including the cases where $X^\sigma$ are empty.
+However, as we deal with map germs in the following sections we will have a slightly more general situation that we explain now.

+In the context of finite map germs $f:(\CC^n,S)\to(\CC^p,0)$ (in particular, $S$ is a finite set), our \textsc{icis} will be a multiple point space $X=D^k(f)$ (see \cref{def: mult spaces f}) with ambient space $\big(\CC^{nk},S^k\big)$.
+Observe that the \textsc{icis} is a union of germs at several points, so it is rather several \textsc{icis} at several points.
+In that case, we have an action on the ambient space by reflections that is inherited by $D^k(f)$, which is given by invariant equations.
+In particular, the action is also inherited by the Milnor fiber $F_X=D^k(f_s)$.

+The fixed-point spaces $X^\sigma$ of an element $\sigma\in G$ are $D^k(f)^\sigma$.
+In many cases, they are also \textsc{icis}, since the original \textsc{icis} $X=D^k(f)$ are given by invariant equations and the equations to find the fixed points are those of the hyperplanes where the reflections take place (i.e., the action of the group).
+In those cases their Milnor fiber are the fixed points of $F_X$ by $\sigma$, i.e., $F_X^\sigma=D^k(f_s)^\sigma$.
+However, depending on the dimensions (see \cref{def:expecteddimension}), it can happen that $X^\sigma=D^k(f)^\sigma$ does not have the structure of an \textsc{icis}, but it is still a subset of the set of points $S^k$.
+In those situations, $F_X^\sigma=D^k(f_s)^\sigma$ is empty.
+When we allow this to happen, the computations and results need to carry the information about those isolated points, but the main idea of the results is still the same.

+We extend \cref{def:simpliciallygood} about simplicially good actions to include the setting of multiple point spaces that we will have later and we have explained above. \begin{definition} Let $G$ be a finite group and $(X,\Scal)\subset(\CC^N,\Scal)$ an \textsc{icis} on the finite set $\Scal$ (one \textsc{icis} for each point of $\Scal$) with a Milnor fiber $F_X$.
+We say that $G$ acts in a \textit{simplicially excellent} way if \begin{enumerate}[label=(\roman*),font=\itshape] \item $G$ has an action on $(\CC^N,\Scal)$ that is inherited by $X$ and by $F_X$; \item the action is simplicially good, i.e., $X$ and $F_X$ admit a simplicial decomposition such that simplices fixed as sets are point-wise fixed; and \item for every $\sigma\in G$, $X^\sigma$ are \textsc{icis} with fiber $F_X^\sigma$ or, alternatively, $X^\sigma\subset \Scal$ and $F_X^\sigma=\varnothing$. \end{enumerate} \end{definition}

+\begin{note} The previous definition has the technical difficulty of choosing a Milnor ball such that the action of $G$ on the ambient is inherited to the Milnor fiber $F_X$.
+In other words, the ball has to be $G$-invariant.
+This happens in many cases, for example when the action is generated by reflections and $X$ is given by $G$-invariant equations.
+Indeed, this is the case in the following sections. \end{note}

-\begin{definition} Let $X$ and $F_X$ be an \textsc{icis} of dimension $d$ and its Milnor fiber provided with an action of $G$.
+\begin{definition} With the conditions of \cref{def:sexcellent}, let $(X,\Scal)$ be an \textsc{icis} of dimension $d$ with a simplicially excellent action of $G$.
 Consider an irreducible representation $\tau$ of $G$.
 Then, the \textit{$\tau$-Milnor number} of $X$ is

 \end{definition}